Continuing Education Activity

 Antiviral therapy is considered only with respiratory exacerbation and systemic inflammatory response syndrome in the influenza season.
-Neutropenic patients and those on total parenteral nutrition with central venous access may need empiric antifungal if they continue to show SIRS response after empiric antibiotics.
+Neutropenic patients and those on total parenteral nutrition with central venous access may need empiric antifungals if they continue to show SIRS response after empiric antibiotics.

-Glucocorticoids in low doses (200 to 300 mg hydrocortisone or equivalent) have been shown to improve survival and help in the reversal of shock in patients with persistent shock in spite of fluid resuscitation and vasopressor use.
+Glucocorticoids in low doses (200 to 300 mg hydrocortisone or equivalent) have been shown to improve survival and help in the reversal of shock in patients with persistent shock despite fluid resuscitation vasopressor use.
 There is no evidence in serum cortisol level or ACTH stimulation testing to determine the indication for steroids in septic shock.
 The rationale is decreased responsiveness at receptor level rather than an absolute reduction in serum cortisol level as a cause of relative adrenal insufficiency in SIRS syndromes.

-Blood glucose control- Van den Berghe et al. in their landmark study in surgical ICU patients reported a reduction of in-hospital mortality rates with intensive insulin therapy (maintenance of blood glucose at 80 to 110 mg/dL) by 34%.
+Blood glucose control- Van den Berghe et al., in their landmark study in surgical ICU patients, reported a reduction of in-hospital mortality rates with intensive insulin therapy (maintenance of blood glucose at 80 to 110 mg/dL) by 34%.
 However, subsequently, the large NICE-SUGAR trial failed to replicate the outcome benefit of tight glucose control with an increased incidence of complications of hypoglycemia and hypokalemia.
 The surviving sepsis guidelines recommend blood glucose control less than 180 mg/dl.

 Systemic Inflammatory response syndrome, being a highly sensitive definition, with the need to satisfy only two out of four criteria, comes with the invariable loss of specificity.
-A combination of two SIRS criteria can reflect a host of clinical presentations in an acute setting, which may not reflect an underlying inflammatory state, that SIRS signifies.
+A combination of two SIRS criteria can reflect a host of clinical presentations in an acute setting, which may not reflect an underlying inflammatory state that SIRS signifies.
 Some common ones include:

 The sustained presence of clinical criteria over time with repeated interval assessment, as well as corroboration with laboratory indices help distinguish them from an inflammatory milieu.